 You Shouldn’t.
 If these are the overriding thoughts then this is not the Hike for you.
-The Fact it is hard, scary and dangerous are the exact reasons people DO want to Hike it.
+The Fact it is hard, scary, and dangerous are the exact reasons people DO want to Hike it.
 It’s an achievement, A triumph over Nature.
 Testing yourself against the elements and the best the Park has to through at us.
-So when we stand aloft the summit we can feel proud, accomplished and triumphant.
+So when we stand aloft at the summit we can feel proud, accomplished, and triumphant.

-The Problem with Angel is too many people hike it because the guide book says you should, or it’s listed in the Zion Must-do Hikes List.
+The Problem with Angels is too many people hike it because the guidebook says you should, or it’s listed in the Zion Must-do Hikes List.
 Really it’s not that kind of hike.
 It isn’t for everyone and it has a very real and present threat to your life.
-Respect it and only tackle it if you are fit, confident and have good balance and are physically able.
+Respect it and only tackle it if you are fit, confident, have good balance, and are physically able.